siddhartha97/CodeChef-Scraper/README.md

 # CodechefScraper

-Small python code used to parse sample test cases locally.
+Python code used to parse sample test cases locally.